0Seren/AutoSplitters/Woolfe/README.md

 Features
 --------
   * Keeps track of Game Time to get rid of loading times.
-  * Auto start/stop/reset the timer.
-  * Splits at the end of each chapter except for the last (this is currently something I'm working on).

 Install
 -------
 Starting with LiveSplit 1.4, you can download and install LiveSplit.Woolfe automatically from within the Splits Editor with just one click.
 Just type in "Woolfe: The Red Hood Diaries" and click Activate.
 This downloads LiveSplit.Woolfe to the Components folder.